FREQUENTY ASKED QUESTIONS

 Why are ticket purchases subject to geo-limiting?

 In an effort to equitably distribute tickets to real fans, STG has implemented geo-limiting measures known to mitigate BOT activity and other fraudulent methods of abusing ticket limits.
-Patrons outside of our approved locations are able to purchase by phone during the public on sale period via Ticketmaster at: 1.800.982.2787.
+Approved locations include Washington, Oregon, Alaska, Vancouver B.C, and Idaho.
+Patrons outside of these approved locations are able to purchase by phone during the public on sale period via Ticketmaster at: 1.800.982.2787.
 Please note: tickets are always subject to availability.

 BOT technology allows for high-speed transactions to monopolize large quantities of tickets, which are often then immediately resold in the secondary market at prices much higher than face value.
 This mechanism abuses ticket limits and circumvents sales to real fans.